 One of the most popular things to do on Menorca is to hike the Cami de Cavalls.
 The trail, which circumnavigates the entire island, and encompasses 185km in total, has existed since the 1300s and was once a strategic place from which settlers could spot potential invaders approaching from the sea.

-Today, there are 20 marked walks of varying lengths and difficulties, leading through pinewoods, along clifftops and beaches – each section with incredible views.
+Today, there are 20 marked walks of varying lengths and difficulties, leading through pinewoods, teetering close to clifftops and along gorgeous beaches – each section with incredible views.
 Take a picnic and explore an individual stage of the trail, spending time in nature with just flora and fauna for company (and the occasional goat or wild pig).